zigford/AppVScripts/README.md

 A Set of template files for automating creation of an appv package

-Create a new recipe by running 'New-PackageRecipe', which will prompt for some parameters and create a corresponding 'recipe' directory under the 'Recipes' directory.
+Create a new recipe by running 'New-PackageRecipe.ps1', which will prompt for some parameters and create a corresponding 'recipe' directory under the 'Recipes' directory.